The Boys season 2: When is it released? Who is in the cast? Everything you need to know

 - Terrorist Supes are coming!
 Homelander revealed that he was behind new super-powered terrorists, confessing that he had been giving them Compound V to give him an enemy to fight and to guarantee the Governement gave Vought more control.

 - In the comics, that final twist was very different.
 Billy saw Becca get killed and in revenge Billy kills Homelander's son.
-That won't be happening in season two.
+That won't be happening in season 2.

 - Showrunner Eric Kripke told Entertainment Weekly: "You have this kid who's half human and half monster; half the person Butcher loves most in the world and half the person Butcher hates most in the world.
 That's just too perfect a character to not keep alive."

-- Vought know the identities of The Boys and want to protect their secrets and bring them down.
+- Vought know the identities of The Boys and want to bring them down.

 - The death of Madelyn means that her boss Stan Edgar (Giancarlo Esposito) will be stepping forward to fill the power vacuum at the top of Vought.